 - Differences between the programs.
-How is the proposed program distinct from existing programs elsewhere? - Comments from other institutions regarding proposed new undergraduate programs; - Comments regarding health-related programs from the Ministry of Health and Long Term Care - Comments from other relevant stakeholders, as required; - 9.
-INSTITUTIONAL FIT a) Indicate Program Areas of Growth as indicated in Nipissing University's Strategic Mandate Agreement.
+How is the proposed program distinct from existing programs elsewhere? - Comments from other institutions regarding proposed new undergraduate programs; - Comments regarding health-related programs from the Ministry of Health and Long Term Care - Comments from other relevant stakeholders, as required; - The impact of any proposed experiential learning components on experiential learning programs at other institutions, if applicable

+9. INSTITUTIONAL FIT

 9.1.
 MINISTRY FUNDING

 Will this new program be submitted to the Ministry for funding?
-Click on box --- YES or NO.
+Click on box --- YES or NO. $\hfill\square$ YES

-YES

-NO